Literacy and Numeracy

 How is the region performing?

-Lackawanna and Luzerne counties have average literacy scores of 263, and Wayne County has a slightly lower average of 262.
-Numeracy scores follow a similar pattern, with Lackawanna and Luzerne Counties averaging 249 and Wayne County averaging 248.
-These scores fall slightly below the Pennsylvania state averages of 266 for literacy and 252 for numeracy, indicating a potential need for targeted educational support to strengthen foundational skills in the region.
+Among the counties analyzed, Wyoming County has the highest literacy score at 264; Lackawanna and Luzerne Counties follow with average literacy scores of 263, and Wayne County has a slightly lower average of 262.
+Numeracy scores follow a similar pattern, with Wyoming County possessing the highest score at 250, both Lackawanna and Luzerne Counties averaging 249 and Wayne County averaging 248.
+These scores fall slightly below the Pennsylvania state averages of 266 for literacy and 252 for numeracy.